-Slain woman's Fitbit helps solve her killing, police say
+The murder suspect denies it.
+The victim's Fitbit tells another story, police say

 What followed was an investigation that police say hinged in part on neighborhood surveillance video, interviews with her family and a Fitbit Alta activity-tracking device that she was wearing on her left wrist.

-Police learn of a pizza delivery
+Police learn of stepfather's visit

 After the coworker called them to the home, police found a knife in Navarra's hand, a cut to her neck, and wounds on the top of her head, the affidavit states.
 There was a lot of dried blood on the floor, blood spatter on a countertop and drapery, pizza wrapped in aluminum foil on the counter, and pieces of pizza on the floor, it states.